Sympathy for the Child

 Lei glanced at the smoke flowing off the reed in his hand.
 It shifted, pulling together to form silhouettes in the dim light.
 Images from his mind and thoughts formed in the smoke to illustrate his tale for the young ladies.
 Mary watched what appeared to be humans and animals walking side by side.

 “The great spirits taught them to hunt and gather, learn from the earth and one another.
 Strife was minimal.
-Most was personal quarreling that ended as quickly as it began.
+Most were personal quarreling that ended as quickly as it began.

 “The first great battle was devastating, claiming all but one mortal man, but his final fight was with Death itself.
 His only weapon was his will.”
 Lei watched the smoke change from the humans and animals to a flying bird, darting about the room above a man lying beneath it.